psiegman/ehcachetag/README.md

 ```

 ## Customizing the cache used
-By default ehcachetag uses a cache named ehcachtagCache.
+By default ehcachetag uses a cache named ehcachetagCache.
 This can simply be changed by using the cache attribute on the cachetag